Here in the USA, gittin’ hitched is averaging $25,000 – 30,000 dollars per celebration.

 The plumb line your children measure their lives against will determine how strong, straight, tall and for how long the building stands.
 Let’s help them form their measuring stick with truth, not Madison Avenue myths.

 - Take a moment to ponder all that your child is taking in through media, magazines, Netflix, movies and social media.
 What’s the life message he or she is regularly imbibing through all this input?
 Are you happy with this?
 Is there anything you’d like to adjust?

 - Your kids are formed and fashioned by the 5 people closest to them.
 Are you happy with the friends they hang out with and the social extracurricular activities they’re involved in?
 Is there anything eating at you about their relationships?
 Does something need adjusting?

 - You should be the primary force shaping your children.
 Is there any oxygen left in your week to spend quality time with your children, just poking around at thrift stores, walking the dog together, cooking or crafting or shooting hoops?
 If you don’t plan these things, they’ll never happen.
 Make a plan!

-Thank you for reading!
-I’m so honored by your presence here and if you’d like to read more, subscribe to my monthly updates and you’ll receive my free spring subscriber special 7 Steps to Cure an Unhappy Kid and Revolutionize Your Homelife HERE
+Thank you for reading, I’m truly honored.
+If you’d like to read more, subscribe for my updates and grab my free transformation tool: 7 Steps to Cure an Unhappy Kid and Revolutionize Your Home Life by clicking HERE.